goldloti2/simple-discord-bot/Update.md

   - Function reset_timer() - done
   - Command play() - done, but might have bugs
   - Command stop() - temporary for disconnect from voice channel

+2022/10/20 music-dev branch - 2

+- rework cmd/musicbot.py
+  - Function is_connected - done
+  - Command play - now can connect to voice channel
+  - Command stop - temporary for disconnect from voice channel
+- correct some document error when merging